RichardBradley/liquibase.github.com/_posts/2013-10-09-liquibase-3-0-6-released.md

-Download Liquibase from <a href="http://liquibase.org/download">http://liquibase.org/download</a> or from the Maven repository as it winds its way through the mirror process.
-Visit the <a href="http://liquibase.org/community">user forums</a> if you have any questions.
+Download Liquibase from the <a href="https://download.liquibase.org/download-community/">Liquibase download page</a>or from the Maven repository as it winds its way through the mirror process.
+Visit the <a href="https://www.liquibase.org/community/index.html">user forums</a> if you have any questions.